ElsaYilinWang/DECI-EmailAutomationTool/README.md

 "Cancel": A secondary-styled button to immediately stop an in-progress sending operation.

-"Clear": A secondary-styled button that, after a confirmation prompt, erases all content from the 'To', 'Cc', 'Subject', and 'Message' fields.
+"Clear": A secondary-styled button that, after a confirmation prompt, erases all content from the 'To', 'Cc', and 'Draft Template Subject' fields.

 3.2 Core Functionality
-Email Sending:
+Email Sending via Draft Template:

 The application integrates with the user's locally installed Microsoft Outlook client.

 The sender's email address is the default account configured in the user's Outlook.

-For each email in the batch, the application will:
+Upon clicking "Send in Batch", the application will:

-Create a new email.

-Populate the 'To' field with one address from the receiver's list.

-Populate the 'CC' field with all addresses from the CC list.

-Populate the 'Subject' field with the text from the subject input field.
+Search the user's Outlook Drafts folder for an email with a subject line that exactly matches the text in the "Outlook Draft Subject" field.

-Compose the email body by placing the user's message above their default Outlook signature.

-Send the email.
+If no matching draft is found, display an error message to the user.

+If a draft is found, copy its entire formatted content (HTML body) and subject.

+For each recipient in the 'To' list, create and send a new email using the copied subject and formatted body.

 Sender Email Detection:

 On startup, the application will automatically detect and display the email address of the default account in the user's Outlook profile.

-Automatic Signature Integration:

-The application will automatically detect and append the user's default signature from their Outlook settings to every outgoing email.

-The formatting of the signature (including text, images, and links) will be preserved.

 Data Persistence:

-All email addresses ('To' and 'Cc') and the email 'Subject' will be automatically saved to a local configuration file (email_data.json).
+All email addresses ('To' and 'Cc') and the 'Outlook Draft Subject' will be automatically saved to a local configuration file (email_data.json).

 When the application is launched, it will automatically load this saved information into the appropriate fields.